Australian PM suspends extradition treaty, extends visas for Hong Kong citizens | Law-Order

 Australian PM suspends extradition treaty, extends visas for Hong Kong citizens

-He announced visa measures that would assist Hong Kong citizens already in Australia to stay.
-Hong Kong students who graduate in Australia will have the opportunity to stay for five years and apply for permanent residency after that time.
-Hong Kong citizens on temporary work visas in Australia would also be eligible to extend these for five years, and later apply for permanent residency.
+Morrison said Hong Kong students, graduates and workers in Australia on temporary visas will have the opportunity to stay and work for an extra five years and apply for permanent residency after that time.
+There are 10,000 Hong Kong citizens in Australia on student visas or temporary work visas, with a further 2,500 outside Australia and 1,250 applications on hand, according to the government.

+Future student visas would also be offered for five years, however Morrison said they were "not expecting large numbers of applicants any time soon".
+Australia offered asylum to some 42,000 Chinese students who were in Australia after a violent crackdown on pro-democracy protests Tiananmen Square in 1989.

+Hong Kong applicants would be prioritised under Australia's Global Talent Scheme and business visa programme.
+"There is so much talent in Hong Kong," said Acting Immigration Minister Alan Tudge.
+"There are great businesses in Hong Kong.
+And we know that many individuals now might be looking elsewhere, because they do want to be in a freer country, they want to be in a democratic country."
+BUSINESS PITCH

-Morrison said there are 10,000 Hong Kong citizens in Australia on student visas or temporary work visas.
-Australia also made a pitch for international financial services, consulting and media businesses with regional headquarters in Hong Kong to relocate to Australia, and said it would offer incentives and visas packages to relocate staff.
+Australia also made a pitch for international financial services, consulting and media businesses with regional headquarters in Hong Kong to relocate to Australia.
+"If there are businesses that wish to relocate to Australia, creating jobs, bringing investment, creating opportunities for Australia then we will be very proactive in seeking to encourage that," said Morrison.

-"We want them to look to Australia, to come, to set up shop," said acting immigration minister Alan Tudge.
+The measures would be accommodated within Australia's existing caps on permanent resident visas, and Hong Kong citizens could also apply to the humanitarian and refugee visa programme, he said.
 Australia changed its travel advisory for Hong Kong, where around 100,000 Australians live and work, to say "reconsider your need to remain in Hong Kong" if they are concerned about the new law.

 The travel advice for Hong Kong warns Australians "may be at increased risk of detention on vaguely defined national security grounds".
 Hong Kong's new security law punishes acts of secession, subversion, terrorism and collusion with foreign forces with up to life in prison.